Kagami/mpv_slicing/README.md

 You could change key bindings and all parameters of the output video by editing your `input.conf` and `script-opts/slicing_copy.conf`, see [slicing_copy.lua](slicing_copy.lua) and [mpv reference](https://mpv.io/manual/master/#lua-scripting-on-update]]\)) for details.

-#### Notice
+#### Limitation

-Online videos are not supported.
+If `--merge-files` is passed to mpv, the script won't work.

+The script will pass `-referer` and `-user_agent` from mpv to ffmpeg to support some online videos(since [`commit f9248e`](https://github.com/snylonue/mpv_slicing_copy/commit/f9248e452d4f50e13152169c7417cb6003e6925d), but you may get some unfriendly filenames.

-Output videos will be placed in `cutfragments` in mpv configuration directory by default instead of the home directory since [commit 7b3ef36](https://github.com/snylonue/mpv_slicing_copy/commit/7b3ef36fbe854f238e296a8b16af25bc281142c9).
+Output videos will be placed in `cutfragments` in mpv configuration directory by default instead of the home directory since [`commit 7b3ef36`](https://github.com/snylonue/mpv_slicing_copy/commit/7b3ef36fbe854f238e296a8b16af25bc281142c9).
 However, the script will not check if the directory is exist because it's not easy in lua.
-But you still could change the directory by editing `script-opts/slicing_copy.conf` or [source code](slicing_copy.lua) (option `target_dir`).
+FFmpeg will not check or create it either.
+But you could still change the directory by editing `script-opts/slicing_copy.conf` or [source code](slicing_copy.lua) (option `target_dir`).

 #### License